agda/agda-stdlib/notes/style-guide.md

 * Module parameters should be put on a single line if they fit.

-* If they don't then they should be spread out over multiple lines, each indented by two spaces.
+* If they don't fit on a single line, then they should be spread out over multiple lines, each indented by two spaces.
 If they can be grouped logically by line then it is fine to do so, otherwise a line each is probably clearest.

-* The `where` should then go on it's own line at the end.
+* The `where` should go on it's own line at the end.

 * For example:
   ```agda